Why Algeria Deserves a Spot on Your Travel Bucket List: 10 Unforgettable Places to Visit

 The Old City and Beyond

-Constantine's old city is a treasure trove of Ottoman-era architecture, narrow streets, and traditional markets.
-The Emir Abdelkader Mosque, one of the largest mosques in Algeria, dominates the skyline with its two minarets and massive dome.
-The National Museum of Cirta houses an impressive collection of Roman and Numidian artifacts.
+Constantine's old town is packed with Ottoman-era buildings, narrow lanes and traditional markets.
+The Emir Abdelkader Mosque, one of the largest in Algeria, dominates the skyline with its twin minarets, while the National Museum of Cirta holds an impressive collection of Roman and Numidian artifacts.

-During one visit, I met a local historian who took me to a hidden café overlooking the gorge.
-As we sipped coffee, he explained how Constantine had resisted Roman, Vandal, Byzantine, and French invasions throughout history.
-"This city," he said proudly, "has never been conquered without a fight."
-That spirit of resilience is palpable everywhere you go in Constantine.
+On one trip, a local historian took me to a small café perched right over the gorge.
+Over coffee, he explained how Constantine had fended off Roman, Vandal, Byzantine and French forces over the centuries.
+"This city," he told me, "has never been conquered without a fight."
+You can feel that stubborn pride everywhere you walk here.

-Constantine is best explored over two days.
-Wear comfortable shoes with good grip—the streets are steep and sometimes slippery.
-The local specialty is mhadjeb, a flaky stuffed pastry that you absolutely must try.
-The city has an international airport with connections to major European cities.
+Give Constantine at least two days.
+Wear shoes with real grip — the streets are steep and can get slippery.
+Don't leave without trying mhadjeb, a flaky stuffed flatbread that's a local specialty.
+The city has an international airport with connections to several European cities.

 3. Timgad: The African Pompeii